onefact/healthcare-data/README.md

 # Contributors

-@wesleycheung0, @jaanli, @sumanthkaja (reach out if you also want to volunteer on this and have worked with dbt, duckdb, healthcare data, or Observable Framework!
+[@wesleycheung0](https://github.com/wesleycheung0), [@sumanthkaja](https://github.com/sumanthkaja), [@jaanli](https://github.com/jaanli) (reach out if you also want to volunteer on this and have worked with dbt, duckdb, healthcare data, or Observable Framework!
 We will be working with large language models next)

 # Copyright
 (c) 2024 All Bets LLC, a wholly-owned subsidiary of One Fact Foundation (a 501(c)(3) nonprofit).
 This legal structure is required by the United States' Internal Revenue Service to allow non-profit organizations to engage in the creation of open source software, which outside of non-profits is typically done by for-profit companies and requires significant taxation.